 A. There is created the "board of trustees of the miners' hospital of New Mexico".
 The board shall consist of five members appointed by the governor with the advice and consent of the senate.
 One member of the board shall be a licensed physician, two members shall be miners or their representatives and two members shall be representatives of the general public.
-Members of the board shall be appointed for staggered terms of five years each, except that the initial board shall be composed of one member appointed for a term of one year, one member appointed for a term of two years, one member appointed for a term of three years, one member appointed for a term of three years.
+Members of the board shall be appointed for staggered terms of five years each, except that the initial board shall be composed of one member appointed for a term of one year, one member appointed for a term of two years, one member appointed for a term of three years, one member appointed for a term of four years and one member appointed for a term of five years.